By Alexandra Macqueen • Published August 1, 2023 • 5 Min Read

 Another type of creditor insurance protection is coverage for job loss.
 This provides a monthly benefit if you lose your job and aren’t earning an income for a certain period of time.
 Your coverage will pay a set amount each month up to a limit that is set out in your certificate of insurance.

 How Do You Get Creditor Insurance?

-It is also possible to apply for it later on.
-The application might ask you a few health questions or you might automatically qualify for coverage without answering any health questions.
-If you change your mind you can cancel the insurance any time.
+The application might ask you a few health questions or you might qualify for coverage without answering any health questions.
+If you change your mind you can cancel the insurance at any time.

 Facts About Creditor Insurance